The role of disorder in the synthesis of metastable zinc zirconium nitrides

-Using high-throughput synchrotron X-ray diffraction (XRD) analysis, and referencing the XRD patterns from the set of predicted polymorphs, we map the crystalline phase space by linking the structure of each of the $\sim$400 samples to its corresponding ternary composition and calibrated deposition temperature, $T_{\mathrm{dep}}$.
-The resulting map is plotted in Figure \ref{fig:phase_map}(b) (see SI for details about patterns and $T_{\mathrm{dep}}$ calibration).
-Rather than crystallizing in its predicted ground state WS structure at and around the \ce{ZnZrN2} ($x$ = 0.5) composition (dotted vertical line), synchrotron diffraction demonstrates a range of alloys predominantly in an RS crystal structure, which is energetically unstable according to Figure \ref{fig:prototypes}.
-We also observe the transformation to a second phase at higher $x$ compositions, a hexagonal structure likely BN or d-HX, and a third anti-bixbyite-derived phase (``BX'') at the highest $x$ concentrations near \ce{Zn3N2} (again, simulating BX \ce{ZnZrN2} is beyond our scope).
-At higher temperatures, there are regions of mixed phases of these three polymorphs, perhaps due to miscibility or Zn volatility.
-We note that we attempted to synthesize high-temperature Zn-rich samples, but no such samples were realized due to the high vapor pressure of Zn under our growth conditions (see SI).
+Using high-throughput synchrotron XRD, and referencing the XRD patterns from the set of predicted polymorphs, the structural phase space is mapped in \autoref{fig:phase_map}(b) by linking the structure of each of the $\sim$400 samples to its corresponding ternary composition and calibrated deposition temperature, $T_\mathrm{dep}$.
+Rather than crystallizing in its predicted ground state WS structure at and around the \ce{ZnZrN2} ($x$ = 0.5) composition, synchrotron XRD demonstrates predominantly an RS crystal structure, corresponding to an $E_\mathrm{hull}$ of at least 0.08 eV/atom according to \autoref{fig:prototypes}.
+The transformation to a second phase is observed at higher $x$ compositions, a hexagonal structure corresponding to BN (or possibly d-HX), and a third anti-bixbyite-derived phase (``BX'') is observed at the highest $x$ concentrations near \ce{Zn3N2} (simulating BX \ce{ZnZrN2} is nontrivial and is not performed here).
+At higher $T_\mathrm{dep}$, there are regions of mixed phases of these three polymorphs, perhaps due to miscibility or Zn volatility.
+We attempted to synthesize Zn-rich samples at $T_\mathrm{dep}$ > 250\degree C, but no such samples were realized due to the high vapor pressure of Zn under our growth conditions (see SM).